burntyellow/Papers_Publications/HARC19_Presentations.md

 # HARC19 Workshop Presentations
-(presented in order given at the workshop)
+(Presented in the order given at the workshop)

 - Voss, Brian.
 2019.
 Humanware: The Critical Importance of People In Cyberinfrastructure (and the Cloud).
 Presented at HARC'19: Humans in the Loop: Enabling and Facilitating Research on Cloud Computing, Workshop at PEARC'19, 29 July 2019, Chicago, IL.
 [Download](http://hdl.handle.net/2022/24439)